Dr Henry Liang Clinic

 Migraine

 Migraine presents a severe throbbing pain or a pulsing sensation, usually on one side of the head.
 It's often accompanied by nausea, vomiting, and extreme sensitivity to light and sound.
-The clinical assessment and treatments of Chinese medicine for depression have been documented in Chinese literature for over 500 years.
+The clinical assessment and treatments of Chinese medicine for migraine have been documented in Chinese literature for over 500 years.

 In the last two decades, there have been numerous clinical and experimental studies on the uses of acupuncture and Chinese herbal medicine for migraine in China and other countries.
 The studies involved the efficiency and safety of these Chinese medicine approaches and some underlying therapeutic mechanisms were revealed.